 I wish to recognize the valuable help of my insightful co-workers and friends who provided requirements, creative ideas and feedback throughout the long and cheerful development stages.

-I would like to thank in particular Luc Alix, Jacques Colle, Walther Hautermann, Alain Garsoux, Olivier Verack, Julien Lefebvre, Fabienne Vanhoorebeeck, Jon Ridgway, Alain Latteur, Erik Coopman, Marc Notelaers, Christophe Ponsard, Hasko Heinecke, Arnaud Bisteau, Laurent Wouters, Guy Van Den Bergh, Olivier Plaitin.
+I would like to thank in particular Luc Alix, Jacques Colle, Walther Hautermann, Alain Garsoux, Jon Ridgway, Olivier Verack, Julien Lefebvre, Fabienne Vanhoorebeeck, Alain Latteur, Erik Coopman, Marc Notelaers, Christophe Ponsard, Hasko Heinecke, Arnaud Bisteau, Laurent Wouters, Guy Van Den Bergh, Olivier Plaitin.

-Nothing would have been possible without Eric Dubois who mentored my first steps while I was entering the field of method engineering and provided regular further down the road.
+Nothing would have been possible without Eric Dubois who mentored my first steps while I was entering the field of method engineering and provided regular feedback further down the road.

 And last but not least, special thanks to Jack Greenfield who taught me how to structure architecture using hierarchies of interrelated viewpoints and domain-specific languages.
 These were determinant for the Labnaf framework organization.